uyuni-project/uyuni-rfc/accepted/00104-enhanced-ansible-support.md

 We will add a new entity called `ansible_managed (Ansible Managed)` to the `rhnServerGroupType` and `rhnServerGroup` tables.
 To get the list of systems managed by an Ansible control node we'll scan all the inventories registered in `suseAnsiblePath`.

-There is currently a salt state called `ansible.targets inventory=<some_inventory>` available that returns inventory data.
+There is currently a Salt state called `ansible.targets inventory=<some_inventory>` available that returns inventory data.
 The list of systems can be parsed from that data (this mechanism was already part of the original Ansible implementation).

 However there are two problems that need two be solved here:
 1) We need a way to automate collecting Ansible managed systems to make sure the list is up to date.